 The plans must meet certain requirements in order to be certified as “Qualified Health Plans” (QHPs).
 Among them:

-Plans are required to include a sufficient number of Essential Community Providers (ECPs) in their plan networks to ensure access to care for low-income and vulnerable populations.
+Qualified Health Plans are required to include a sufficient number of Essential Community Providers (ECPs) in their plan networks to ensure access to care for low-income and vulnerable populations.
 ECPs include Ryan White Program providers as well as other safety net providers such as Federally Qualified Health Centers.

-Some health plans that were in existence before the passage of the ACA will also be included in the Exchanges, they are referred to as “grandfathered plans.”
+Some health insurance plans that were in existence before the passage of the ACA will also be included in the Exchanges, they are referred to as “grandfathered plans.”
 However, they may not have some of the benefits and protections that other (new) plans will have.

 However, grandfathered plans do not have to cover preventive care for free, protect patient choice of providers, or access to emergency care.
 They also are not held accountable for excessive premium increases through rate reviews.